UniversalViewer/universalviewer/README.md

 ## 💻  📣 Contributing and Giving Feedback

+A community of testers, developers and institutional users has grown around the Universal Viewer.
+Read this [blog post about a recent 'community sprint'](https://blogs.bl.uk/digital-scholarship/2024/11/working-together-the-community-sprint-experience-.html) to find out more.

 Talking to active contributors and sponsors is a great way to find out what the community is currently focusing on, and where help is needed:

 - Join the discussion on [Slack](http://universalviewer.io/#contact)
+- There is an [active Slack channel](https://docs.google.com/forms/d/e/1FAIpQLSeHLD0kng5aXvGFsNN_tJGsZMTnp08Hv2F6kdGsJRb6bT0NWw/viewform) and regular community calls.
+- You can view discussions and post on our [Google Group](https://groups.google.com/forum/#!forum/universalviewer)
 - Ask a question, request a new feature and file a bug with [GitHub issues](https://github.com/universalviewer/universalviewer/issues/new)
 - Engage with the UV Steering Group](https://github.com/UniversalViewer/universalviewer/wiki/Steering-Group) and [community team](https://github.com/UniversalViewer/universalviewer/blob/dev/COMMUNITY_TEAM.md)
 - Get familiar with [Code of Conduct](https://github.com/UniversalViewer/universalviewer/blob/dev/CODE_OF_CONDUCT.md)